lucasrpatten/RegexGenerator/README.md

 ## To Do

 - ~~Create Model (completed)~~
+- Implement KL Loss in loss function (priority)
-- Create Large Dataset
+- Obtain Larger Dataset
-- Convert to functional api, not subclassing
+- ~~Convert to functional api, not model subclassing (completed)~~
 - Create Frontend